A Tour of the Metropolitan Museum of Art – MET

 - “The Card Players” by Paul Cézanne

 - “The Card Players” by Paul Cézanne is one in a series of five oil paintings by the French Post-Impressionist artist painted during Cézanne’s final periods in the early 1890s.
 This version is composed of four figures, featuring three card players at the forefront, seated at a table, with one spectator behind.
-It has been speculated that Cézanne added the spectator and the pipes on the wall to give depth to the painting.
-There is tension in the way the various players are contrasted by colour, light and shadow, the shape of hats and the clothing all representing confrontation through opposites.
+Cézanne added the spectator and the pipes on the wall to give depth to the painting.
+There is tension in the way the various players are contrasted by color, light and shadow, the shape of hats, and the clothing all representing confrontation through opposites.

 - “Bathers” by Paul Cézanne

 - Bathers by Paul Cézanne is a reinterpreting of a historical tradition of painting nude figures in the landscape by famous artists such as Titian and Poussin.
 Historically artists took inspiration from classical myths.
 Cézanne, however, was not depicting a mythological story.
 He was more concerned with the harmony of the figures to the landscape.
 When this painting was exhibited in 1907, it became an inspiration for Picasso, Matisse, and other artists who were exploring and developing new art movements.
 ‘Bathers’ is reminiscent of earlier artist’s works, and comparisons can be made with more modern works such as Picasso’s Les Demoiselles d’Avignon.

 - This marble statue of a Kouros or youth is one of the earliest sculptures of a human figure carved in Athens from 590–580 B.C.
 The statue was used to mark the grave of a young Athenian aristocrat.
 Kouros means youth, or boy, especially of noble rank, in ancient Greek.